jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab7_Behavioral Modeling and Timing Constraints.md

 the case_item_expr in the order they are listed.
 When the match occurs, the corresponding procedural_statement is executed.
 The procedural_statement, if it consists of multiple statements, is enclosed in a begin … end block.
 The ```default``` case covers all values that are not covered by any of the case_item_expr.
-In the case_expression, the x and z (if present) is compared literally in case_item_expr.
+In the case_expression, the x and z (if present) are compared literally in case_item_expr.
 That is they are not considered don’t case.
-If you want to consider them as don’t care than you can use casex or casez statement instead of case.
+If you want to consider them as don’t care then you can use casex or casez statement instead of the case.
 In the **casez** statement, the value **z** that appears in the case_expression and case_item_expr is considered as don’t care.
 In the **casex** statement, both the values x and z are considered as don’t care